Berdir/user_relationships/user_relationship_blocks/README.txt

 User Relationship Blocks
 ------------------------
 Provides a few basic blocks for use with User Relationships.
-Block explanaitions are below.
+Block explanations are below.

 Send comments to Jeff Smick: http://drupal.org/user/107579/contact, or post an issue at